 Please be considerate when using the Splash Park as this is a re-circulating water system and all water that goes down the drain must be treated.
 Unwanted substances can cause difficulties with the treatment system resulting in shut downs.
 If the system is down it is generally due to an unbalance in the chemical treatment system or clogged filters.
 Please be patient while the attendant rectifies the problem.

-• Unsupervised area (the Splash Park Attendant is on site for Splash Park
+• Unsupervised area (the Splash Park Attendant is on site for Splash Park operations, not supervision)

 • Parents do not leave children unattended